dev-chenxing/mwse-modding-tutorial/docs/1_introduction.md

 mwse.log("[Craftable Bandage] Registering bushcrafting recipe...")
 ```

-This is one of the most common ways to write information to MWSE.log and we will look at another way to do logging later.
+This is one of the most common ways to write information to MWSE.log and we will look at another way (a better way) to do logging later.
 For now, let's run Morrowind.exe and check the log.
-You can see `[Craftable Bandage] registering bushcrafting recipe...` in the log here.
+You should be able to see `[Craftable Bandage] registering bushcrafting recipe...` in the log.

 MWSE.log can hold lots of useful information for modders if they know how to read and write it.
 The line starts with `[Craftable Bandage]` is the line our script wrote.
-Lines starts with `[Crafting Framework]` and `[Ashfall]` are the lines Crafting Framework and Ashfall wrote.
-Our line printed before CF is implying that our function was run before CF and Ashfall did their things.
+Lines starts with `[Crafting Framework]` and `[Ashfall]` are the lines Crafting Framework (CF) and Ashfall wrote.
+Our line printed before CF implies that our function was run before CF and Ashfall started running.

 But we want to register the bandage recipe when CF is registering bushcrafting recipes.
 How do we do that?
-Well, let me introduce you to event-driven programming.
+Well, let's learn about event-driven programming.

 ## Event-Driven Programming

 In event-driven programming, or event-based programming, events are "fired" when an action takes place.
 Your code listens for them and handles them accordingly.
 You can look up all the events MWSE provides [here](https://mwse.github.io/MWSE/events/initialized/).

 Let's look at the `initialized` event.
 This fires when game code has finished initializing, and all masters and plugins have been loaded.
-Let's copy this code and paste it in our main.lua.
+Let's copy the example code provided in the document page and paste it in our main.lua.

 ```lua
 --- @param e initializedEventData